-In the event of a resubmission after amendments, ‘track changes’ must be switched off and corrections should not be visible.
+In the event of a resubmission after amendments, ‘track changes’ must be switched off and additions should made visible using coloured text.
+Deletions and formatting changes do not need to be indicated.
 Amendments should be explained in the ‘cover letter’ section of the electronic resubmission process.

 Use of English

-In order to help consistency and minimise publication delays, authors are requested to follow the following guidelines:
+A high standard of English is required.
+Please proof read scrupulously before submission.
+In order to help consistency and minimise publication delays, authors are requested to use the following guidelines:

 1. English spelling conventions should be followed in the text (e.g. colour, centre, programme, etc.).